roccomuso/iot-433mhz/README.md

 Reachable on the <code>http://serverAddress:PORT</code>, the web <code>server_port</code> is defined in <code>config.json</code>, default's value is 8080.
 It works well in browsers like Chrome (*reccomended*), Firefox, Safari, Opera, Microsoft Edge (it doesn't on Internet Explorer, avoid it).

+Once you open the address on your browser an **authentication is required**.
+Username and password are stored inside the *config.json* file (default values are: root, root).

 If you wanna have a **live console** output of your iot-433mhz running on Node.
 There's a real time console-mirroring web-console on <code>http://serverAddress:PORT/console.html</code>.
 (Thanks to [console-mirroring](https://github.com/roccomuso/console-mirroring)).

 ### Add to Homescreen